Synchromysticism

 Guess Where I Was Today?

-And speaking of worms, this 2014 death show does show a few humourous scenes from old Woody Allen movies to illustrate the absurdities of death, and on this newspaper page from March 25th, 2020 is a news article about Woody Allen's book getting binned by its first publishers over backlash, but then getting a release after finding a new publisher.
+And speaking of worms, this 2014 death show does show a few humourous scenes from old Woody Allen movies to illustrate the absurdities of death, and on this newspaper page from March 25th, 2020 is a news article about Woode Allen's book getting binned by its first publishers over backlash, but then getting a release after finding a new publisher.

 Anyway, no matter what you think of Woody Allen and the way he has lived his life, that death show is really worth taking a look at.